abemauve/OReillyWebDevNodeExpress/helloworld/README.md

 # helloworld

-Just a quick "Hello dorld!" in Node.
+Just a quick "Hello world!" in Node.

 **To run:** node helloworld.js